 (However, considering Ness earlier in the evening sang Your history books are full of lies/media-blitz gonna dry your eyes it’s a bit ironic, don’t ya think?
 And, did Ness include economist Milton Friedman and Walter Williams in his readings?
 Especially when it comes to healthcare.
 Does he know that Canadians who need major surgery now often come to the United States because the wait line is so long and pay for it out of pocket?
 He mentioned watching documentaries along with having concerns for the environment…. )

 Oh, sorry!
 You came here not for a political review but to read how good the Social Distortion concert was in Portland last night.
-Just like the audience went to watch Social Distortion play their awesome songs at the Roseland Theater but got a political review.
+Just like the audience went to watch Social Distortion play their awesome songs at the Roseland Theater but instead got some political theatrics.
 On to the show!